derk1021/cs122b-project/README.md

 Project 3 -

 Inconsistences
-We have written two files inconsistentGenreInMovies.md and inconsistentGenres.md
+We have written in 3 files [inconsistentGenreInMovies.md](https://github.com/uci-jherold2-teaching/cs122b-fall-team-38/blob/main/SAXParser/inconsistentGenreInMovies.md) , [inconsistentGenres.md](https://github.com/uci-jherold2-teaching/cs122b-fall-team-38/blob/main/SAXParser/inconsistentGenres.md) and [inconsistentYear.md](https://github.com/uci-jherold2-teaching/cs122b-fall-team-38/blob/main/SAXParser/inconsistentYear.md)

 We have not written out as talked about in the demo inconsistences in parsing (such as parseInt kind of problems.